FastyBird/fastybird/src/FastyBird/Connector/Zigbee2Mqtt/docs/Naming-Convention.md

 ## MQTT

-This connector is using [MQTT broker](https://en.wikipedia.org/wiki/MQTT) for communication with [Zigbee2MQTT](https://www.zigbee2mqtt.io) bridge.
+This connector is using [MQTT broker](https://en.wikipedia.org/wiki/MQTT) for communication with [Zigbee2MQTT](https://www.zigbee2mqtt.io) service.
 In order to use this connector, you have to have configured and running MQTT broker.